smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

         └── endpoint
 ```

-That last byte of the device descriptor, the one saying one configuration, was the top of this tree.
+That last byte of the device descriptor, the byte saying one configuration, was the top of this tree.
 So the next question is: give me that configuration.

 This configuration descriptor is not a fixed size like the device descriptor.
 It comes back as a chain: the configuration itself, then the interface, then one descriptor per endpoint, packed one after another in a single blob.